emberjs/data/README.md

 WarpDrive provides features that make it easy to build scalable, fast, feature rich application &mdash; letting you ship better experiences more quickly without re-architecting your app or API.
 WarpDrive is:

+- 🌌 Seamless Reactivity in any Framework
 - ⚡️ Committed to Best-In-Class Performance
 - 💚 Typed
 - ⚛️ Works with any API
 - 🌲 Focused on being as tiny as possible
 - 🚀 SSR Ready
-- 🔜 Seamless reactivity in any framework
 - 🐹 Built with ♥️ by [Ember](https://emberjs.com)

 <br>